Jagannath: Early Vaishnava traditions

 Vaishnavism is considered a more recent tradition in Odisha, being historically traceable to the Early Middle Ages.
 Already, according to the Vishnudharma Purana (ca. 4th century), Krishna is woshipped in the form of Purushottama in Odra (Odisha).

-Ramanujacharya the great Vaishnav reformer visited Puri between 1107 and 1111 converting the King Ananatavarman Chodaganga from Shaivism to Vaishnavism.
+Ramanuja, the great Vaishnav reformer, visited Puri between 1107 and 1111 converting the King Ananatavarman Chodaganga from Shaivism to Vaishnavism.
 At Puri he founded the Ramanuja Math for propagating Vaishnavism in Odisha.
 The Alarnatha Temple stands testimony to his stay in Odisha.
-Since the 12th century under the influence of Ramanujacharya, Jagannath culture was increasingly identified with Vaishnavism.
+Since the 12th century, under the influence of Ramanuja, Jagannath culture was increasingly identified with Vaishnavism.

 Under the rule of the Eastern Gangas, Vaishnavism became the predominant faith in Odisha.
 Odia Vaishnavism gradually centred on Jagannath as the principal deity.
-Sectarian differences were eliminated by assimilating deities of Shaivism, Shaktism and Buddhism in the Jagannath Pantheon.
+Sectarian differences were eliminated by assimilating deities of Shaivism, Shaktism, and Buddhism in the Jagannath Pantheon.
 The Ganga Kings respected all the ten avatars of Vishnu, considering Jagannath as the cause of all the avatars.

 The Vaishnava saint Nimbarkacharya visited Puri, establishing the Radhavallav Matha in 1268.
-The famous poet Jayadeva was a follower of Nimbaraka and his focus on Radha and Krishna.
+The famous poet Jayadeva was a follower of Nimbaraka, with a focus on Radha and Krishna.
 Jayadev's composition Gita Govinda put a new emphasis on the concept of Radha and Krishna in East Indian Vaishnavism.
-And the Jagannath Temple, Puri became a place where for the first time the famous Krishnaite poem Gita Govinda was introduced into the liturgy This idea soon became popular.
-Sarala Dasa in his Mahabharat thought of Jagannath as the universal being equating him with Buddha and Krishna.
+And the Jagannath Temple, Puri became a place where for the first time the famous Krishnaite poem Gita Govinda was introduced into the liturgy.
+This idea soon became popular.
+Sarala Dasa in his adaptation of the Mahabharat thought of Jagannath as the universal being equating him with Buddha and Krishna.
 He considered Buddha-Jagannath as one of the avatars of Krishna.
-Sometimes Jagannath venerated as Vamana, the avatar of Vishnu.
+Sometimes Jagannath is venerated as Vamana, the avatar of Vishnu.

-In the 16th century, the worship of Gopal (Krishna), associated with Jagannath, already flourished in Odisha.
+In the 16th century, the worship of Gopal (Krishna), associated with Jagannath, had already flourished in Odisha.
 Thus the raja Languliya Narasimha Deva installed the image called Gopinath with eight figures of gopi.
-And during Hera-Panchami festival, Jagannath regarded as Krishna.
+During Hera-Panchami festival, Jagannath is regarded as Krishna.

 Chaitanya Mahaprabhu and Gaudiya Vaishnavism

-Gaudiya Vaishnavism (also known as Chaitanya Vaishnavism and Hare Krishna) is a Vaishnava religious movement founded by Chaitanya Mahaprabhu (1486–1534) in India in the 16th century.
+Gaudiya Vaishnavism is a Vaishnava religious movement founded by Chaitanya Mahaprabhu in the 16th century.
 "Gaudiya" refers to the Gauda region (present day Bengal/Bangladesh) with Vaishnavism meaning "the worship of the monotheistic Deity or Supreme Personality of Godhead, often addressed as Krishna, Narayana or Vishnu".

 The focus of Gaudiya Vaishnavism is the devotional worship (bhakti) of Krishna, as Svayam Bhagavan or the Original Supreme Personality of Godhead.